2025 Singaporean general election: Progress Singapore Party

-PSP founder and chairman Tan Cheng Bock (left) and current Secretary-General Leong Mun Wai (right) contested in West Coast–Jurong West GRC.
+PSP founder/chairperson Tan Cheng Bock (left) and secretary-general Leong Mun Wai (right).
+Both contested West Coast–Jurong West GRC.

-After the 2020 general election, assistant secretary-general Leong Mun Wai and vice-chairperson Hazel Poa stepped down from their leadership positions, having been appointed NCMPs by Prime Minister Lee Hsien Loong.
-As part of the party's reorganisation, a policy research team was formed to support its NCMPs, alongside new youth and women's wings.
-Amidst reports of internal party rifts and calls for a leadership refresh, PSP founder Tan Cheng Bock stepped down as secretary-general to become chairperson on 3 April 2021, with Francis Yuen succeeding him as secretary-general.
-However, Yuen stepped down from the role on 26 March 2023.
-Leong was elected as secretary-general on 4 April, which political analysts on CNA interpreted as a sign of the party's confidence in him and an endorsement of his parliamentary debate style.
+After the 2020 general election, assistant secretary-general Leong Mun Wai and vice-chairperson Hazel Poa resigned from their leadership positions, having been appointed NCMPs by prime minister Lee.
+Amidst reports of internal party rifts and calls for a refreshed leadership, PSP founder Tan Cheng Bock resigned as secretary-general to become chairperson on 3 April 2021, with Francis Yuen succeeding him.
+However, Yuen resigned from the role on 26 March 2023.
+Leong was elected secretary-general on 4 April, which political analysts for CNA interpreted as a sign of the party's confidence in him and an endorsement of his parliamentary debate style.
 In May 2023, Tan declared his readiness to contest the subsequent general election, while Leong announced the possibility of "proactively facilitating" an opposition alliance.

-On 23 February 2024, the PSP announced Leong's resignation from the post.
-Leong had accepted responsibility for a recent order under the Protection from Online Falsehoods and Manipulation Act (POFMA) against a social media post by him concerning financial aid to an elderly couple in West Coast.
+On 23 February 2024, the PSP announced Leong's resignation as secretary-general.
+He had accepted responsibility for a recent order under the Protection from Online Falsehoods and Manipulation Act (POFMA) against a social media post by him concerning financial aid.
 He was succeeded by Poa.
-On 13 May, assistant secretary-general Ang Yong Guan, who was also a doctor of his own practice, was suspended from medical practice.
-He was found guilty of professional misconduct for his role in a patient's 2012 death due to improper medication prescriptions.
-The PSP expressed respect for the court's decision.
+On 13 May, assistant secretary-general and psychiatrist Ang Yong Guan was suspended from medical practice.
+He was found guilty of professional misconduct for improper medication prescriptions contributing to a patient's 2012 death.
+The party expressed respect for the court's decision.
 On 5 February 2025, the PSP confirmed that Ang would not contest in the 2025 general election.